 By Iris Stone

-In this ranking, we examine top-value universities and colleges in Oregon for 2016.
+In this ranking, we examine top-value universities and colleges in Oregon.
+Also see our ranking of the best value online colleges and universities in Oregon.

 If one were asked to describe the stereotypical Oregonian resident, the typical response would probably outline a progressive, stylish, eco-conscious activist with an affinity for organic produce and handmade goods.
 While we don’t like to endorse stereotypes, we must admit that many of the best universities in Oregon seem to cater to this exact individual.
 From the Oregon College of Art and Craft, which consists almost entirely of studio art classes in areas of study like ceramics and “fibers,” to Portland State University, which is popular for its socially-conscious curriculum as well as majors like Environmental Studies and Urban Planning, higher education in Oregon is undoubtedly oriented toward serving a higher purpose.
 Even the schools that deviate from the above description, like the religious Warner Pacific College and gargantuan Oregon State, display a level of conscientiousness and community involvement that should make residents – and students – proud.